Concordance homomorphisms from knot Floer homology: Introduction

 \begin{theorem} The invariants $\Upsilon_{K}(t)$ bound the slice genus of $K$; more precisely, for $0\leq t \leq 1$,

 \end{theorem}

-The bounds on the slice genus are no stronger than the bounds coming from Rasmussen's ``local $h$ invariants''~\cite{RasmussenThesis}; see also~\cite{HomWu, JakeOtherPaper}.
-In fact, the slice bounds are proven by bounding $\Upsilon$ in terms of $h$ invariants (see Proposition~\ref{prop:BoundByNu} below). $\Upsilon_K(t)$ bounds are convenient, though, as they come from a homomorphism:
+The bounds on the slice genus are no stronger than the bounds coming from Rasmussen's ``local $h$ invariants''~\cite{RasmussenThesis}, see also~\cite{HomWu, JakeOtherPaper}; in fact, the slice bounds are proven by bounding $\Upsilon _K$ in terms of $h$ invariants (see Proposition~\ref{prop:BoundByNu} below).
+The bounds based on $\Upsilon_K(t)$ are convenient, though, as they come from homomorphisms: